Easy Irish Soda Bread

 1. First, in a small bowl, whisk all the liquid ingredients: buttermilk, eggs, and vanilla extract.

 2. Second, blend all the dry ingredients in a large mixing bowl.
-Then cut the butter into the flour, the same way we do when we make a pie crust or make our crumble bars.
-You can do this with either a fork, your hands, or a pastry cutter.
+Then cut the butter into the flour, the same way we do when we make a pie crust or make our blackberry lemon crumble bars.
+You can do this with either a fork, your hands, or with a pastry cutter.

 QUICK NOTE: I prefer to use my hands and get the butter evenly incorporated into the flour, making the flour very soft and crumbly.